5 min read

 Colonization and assimilation policies in Canada attempted to break the connection between Indigenous Peoples and their culture.
 Those policies included removing 150,000 children from their families, culture, language and placing them in residential schools, outlawing cultural practices such as the potlatch and sundance, and relocating communities from their traditional lands and territories to reserves.
 As a result of those policies, the continuity of culture in a great many Indigenous communities was severely impacted.

-To a culture that has struggled to maintain their customs, traditions, languages, and knowledge from the force of colonization and assimilation there is sometimes an urgency to record or create a tangible record of oral histories, songs, dances, traditional knowledge before the knowledge keepers have passed away.
+To a culture that has struggled to maintain its customs, traditions, languages, and knowledge from the force of colonization and assimilation there is sometimes an urgency to record or create a tangible record of oral histories, songs, dances, and traditional knowledge before the knowledge keepers have passed away.
 However, the very act of recording as a way of maintaining their culture for future generations introduces an element of vulnerability because they are now tangible and could be lost, or worse, stolen and sold for commercial gain.

 In some Indigenous communities, certain families or clans hold the exclusive right to sing certain songs or dance certain dances and those rights have been handed down through generations, sometimes for thousands of years.
 If someone were to take out a copyright on a song, with the thought that they were protecting their rights, they would, in reality, be making the song vulnerable to commercial exploitation.